Jacques-G/awesomerepo/README.md

-# I will pass the az-400 exam !
+# I studying for the az-400 exam